Book cover for Woundwise by Brian L. Plescher: abstract ink image, gold and earth tone

 Two Books, One Experimental Pedagogy

-These works function as complementary technologies for the same philosophical project: making post-structuralist concepts accessible as lived practice rather than academic abstraction.
+These works function as complementary technologies for the same philosophical project: making post-structuralist concepts accessible as lived practice rather than abstraction.

 Woundwise